-Cafecito and Coursework Will Resume January 28: Looking for a place to study for your comps, write your dissertation, or study for a course?
+Cafecito and Coursework: Looking for a place to study for your comps, write your dissertation, or study for a course?
 The Cambio Center is a comfortable place to study every Tuesday this Spring 2020!
 We will have some cafecito to keep you awake and comfortable chairs to work!

 Welcome to Cambio Center's New Fellows!
 We welcome two Faculty Fellows:

 |Dr. Lupita Fábregas Janeiro is the State Director/4-H Center for Youth Development and Associate Extension Professor at MU.
 She has conducted research on program development, inclusion, intercultural competence, and diversity.
 You can read more about her: https://cafnr.missouri.edu/person/lupita-fabregas/.|